pytroll/satpy/doc/source/composites.rst

 FillingCompositor
 -----------------

-:class:`FillingCompositor`:: fills the missing values in three datasets with the values of another dataset:::
+:class:`FillingCompositor` fills the missing values in three datasets with the values of another dataset:::

     >>> from satpy.composites import FillingCompositor